 Data frame

-containing ego data (egos as cases)
+containing ego data (egos as cases)- netsize

 Numeric, network size values are used to filter out empty alter entries.
 If the alter data is not structured in a way, where valid alters are stored before the invalid alters, pass NULL here and filter out invalid alters afterwards.